 Your gutters play a vital role in the integrity of your roofing system.
-Clogged, rusty and damaged gutters allows water to penetrate timber and can even damage your yard and your home’s foundation.
+Clogged, rusty and damaged gutters allow water to penetrate the timber and can even damage your yard and your home’s foundation.
 Repair any damaged sections of your gutters, and be sure to clean the gutters and downspouts before the first snowfall.

 Check Attic Insulation